Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/01-aie_lenet_tutorial/README.md

 ### LeNet Design Build

 In this section, you build and run the LeNet design.
 You also compile the AI Engine design and integrate it into a larger system design (including the PL kernels and PS host application).
 You can review [Integrating the Application Section in the AI Engine Documentation](#ai-engine-documentation) for the general flow.
-The following image shows the Vitis tool flow with the `make` targets (in blue) and input source files and output file generation (in red) at each step.
+The following image shows the Vitis tool flow.
+It includes the `make` targets (in blue) and input source files and output file generation (in red) at each step.

 ![Image of LeNet Vitis Tool Flow](images/Lenet_vitis_toolflow.PNG)